 Want to know how to get healthy hair?
 Well, those commercials of the girl on the beach with long locks that shine from within — they probably don’t hold the answer.
-But I bet you knew that.
+But you might have guessed that already.

 Because we want REAL tips for how to make hair stronger.
 Not just some Photoshop image from a shampoo advertisement, right?

 I’m talking hair that grows healthy from root to end.
 Hair that’s nourished from the inside out.